splunk/observability-workshop/content/en/imt/initial-setup.md

 Enter the password provided in the Google Sheet from Step #1.

-Upon successful login you will be presented with the Splunk logo and the Linux prompt.
+Upon successful login, you will be presented with the Splunk logo and the Linux prompt.

 ![ssh connected](../images/ssh-3.png)